gpellicciotta/country-study-help/README.md

 The whole will be a single-page application with no back-end (except the internet as a whole acting as data).
 No logging in, but also no remembering of countries previously searched (beyond possibly on a specific device).

+## Data Sources
+The basic information about countries comes from: https://restcountries.com/v3.1/all

 ## What works, and what doesn't

 Works:
 - Simple country selection works
 - The quiz buttons work
 - The UI is responsive
+- Countries have correct translations yet (to Dutch and Italian)

 Doesn't work:
 - Evaluation doesn't work yet: need to keep track of score/stats (and allow resetting score/stats)
-- Countries don't have correct translations yet (to Dutch and Italian)
+- Capitals don't have correct translations yet (to Dutch and Italian)